Ectoplasm (paranormal)

 Helen Duncan was well known for using dolls and other props as ectoplasm in her sessions.

 In spiritualism, ectoplasm, also known as simply ecto, is a substance or spiritual energy "exteriorized" by physical mediums.
 It was coined in 1894 by psychical researcher Charles Richet.
-Although the term is widespread in popular culture, there is no scientific evidence that ectoplasm exists and many purported examples were exposed as hoaxes fashioned from cheesecloth, gauze or other natural substances.
+The parapsychological term is also found in popular culture; however, there is currently no scientific evidence that ectoplasm exists.
+Some purported examples have been exposed as hoaxes fashioned from cheesecloth, gauze or other natural substances.

 The term comes from the Ancient Greek words ἐκτός ektos, "outside" and πλάσμα plasma, "something formed".

 Phenomenon

-In Spiritualism, ectoplasm is said to be formed by physical mediums when in a trance state.
+In spiritualism, ectoplasm is said to be formed by physical mediums when in a trance state.
 This material is excreted as a gauze-like substance from orifices on the medium's body and spiritual entities are said to drape this substance over their nonphysical body, enabling them to interact in the physical and real universe.
 Some accounts claim that ectoplasm begins clear and almost invisible, but darkens and becomes visible as the psychic energy becomes stronger.
 Still other accounts state that in extreme cases ectoplasm will develop a strong odor.
 According to some mediums, the ectoplasm cannot occur in light conditions as the ectoplasmic substance would disintegrate.

 The psychical researcher Gustav Geley defined ectoplasm as being "very variable in appearance, being sometimes vaporous, sometimes a plastic paste, sometimes a bundle of fine threads, or a membrane with swellings or fringes, or a fine fabric-like tissue".
 Arthur Conan Doyle described ectoplasm as "a viscous, gelatinous substance which appeared to differ from every known form of matter in that it could solidify and be used for material purposes".

 The physical existence of ectoplasm has not been scientifically demonstrated, and tested samples purported to be ectoplasm have been found to be various non-paranormal substances.
 Other researchers have duplicated, with non-supernatural materials, the photographic effects sometimes said to prove the existence of ectoplasm.